HendrixString/Falcon/README.md

   * `AudioNote` an audio recording component
   * `BitmapLayersComposer` flash based image composer, works with a data provider with layout options. great for dynamic splash screens
-  * `BidiTextField` Bidirectional Text field for bitmap fonts. based on another repository i have published
+  * `BidiTextField` Bidirectional Text field with *bitmap fonts*. based on another repository i have published
+  * `TLFLabel` Bidirectional Image text label based on `Adobe TLF`.

 - a set of widgets
   * `ListUpdateWidget` - a widget that hooks to a list to augment it with pull to refresh feature.